wink-travel/wink-sdk-java/README.md

 ```

 #### Usage

-Using Spring, @Import(AffiliateInventorySDKConfiguration.class) or run a component scan over `travel.wink.sdk.affiliate.inventory` and `travel.wink.sdk.support`.
-That will give you access to the following Spring Beans:

 - CustomizationApi: Manage customizations.
 - EmbeddableInventoriesApi: Mostly used by our Web Components to retrieve available inventory to embed